Al-Rayan International School

 - is criterion-based and linked to the Statement/Lines of Inquiry in MYP and PYP

-- is to measure student performance and growth beyond a single classroom or facilitator.
+- Is to measure student performance and growth beyond a single classroom or facilitator.

-- is developed by a team of teachers and can be evaluated by someone other than the student’s teacher or before marking begins the team of teachers can moderate together to ensure that marking is consistent.
+- Is developed by a team of teachers and can be evaluated by someone other than the student’s teacher or before marking begins the team of teachers can moderate together to ensure that marking is consistent.

-- can be formative or summative.
+- Can be formative or summative.

 - Results of these assessments are analysed collaboratively.

-- is used to improve teaching and learning.
+- Is used to improve teaching and learning.

-- can be used as indicators of both the educational achievement of students and the quality of instruction in the school.
+- Can be used as indicators of both the educational achievement of students and the quality of instruction in the school.

-As is to be expected, the menu of appropriate assessment task types varies from one programme to another (PYP, MYP, DP, and CP) and from one subject to another, and they are elaborated on in each set of departmental policies and procedures.
+As is to be expected, the menu of appropriate assessment task types varies from one programme to another (PYP, MYP, DP, CP) and from one subject to another, and they are elaborated on in each set of departmental policies and procedures.
 In each case, there will be a balance between tasks to be undertaken in the classroom and for homework.
 There will also be a balance between tasks assigned on individual and group bases.